Health Canada

 Industrial process fluids, including, but not limited to:

-• water cooling towers (open, once-through and closed systems)
+• cooling towers (open, once-through and recirculating systems)

 • pulp and paper

-• for slime control in other sites see Swimming Pools (USC # 29) and Aquaculture (USC # 1)
+• For slime control in other sites, see Swimming Pools (USC #29) and Aquaculture and Aquatic Food Sites (USC #1)

-Products used or added to manufacture or processing to preserve the material or its function, including, but not limited to:
+Products used (or added to manufacture or processing) to preserve the material from physical degradation and/or aesthetic damage/odors, including, but not limited to:

 • metal cutting fluid